What to Expect During your First Visit with a Massage Therapist

 From the information that you provide on this form, your massage therapist will determine which techniques or modalities are most appropriate to treat your condition and/or help you to achieve your goals.

 Your massage therapist will then work with you to develop an individualized treatment plan.
+This could involve tantric massage, Swedish massage, Thai massage, or any number of combinations.
 You will be asked to sign a consent form, which will give your practitioner permission to begin treatment.

 After the assessment, your massage therapist will lead you to your own private room with a therapeutic atmosphere.
 You should feel safe and comfortable.
 Your therapist will give you instructions as to how to get undressed appropriately and lie covered under the sheets on the massage table.
 Your therapist will leave the room to allow you some privacy while you do this.